-PULLMAN – Here is what to watch for when Washington State visits California on Saturday afternoon.
+PULLMAN – Here is what to watch for when Washington State hosts Stanford on Saturday evening.

 When Washington State has the ball …

 If ever there was a time for the Cougars’ offense to roar back to life, particularly on the ground, this is it.
 As mentioned, Stanford fields the Pac-12’s worst run defense, good news for a WSU team that may be without starting running back Nakia Watson (leg/ankle) and will miss walk-on Dylan Paine, who has come on strong since the team dismissed scatback Jaylen Jenkins in October.

 If Watson misses the game, expect redshirt freshman Djouvensky Schlenbaker to accept the workload in the running game.
 He was expected to get more carries last week, in WSU’s loss to ASU, but he posted just one attempt for 8 yards .

 He might be in line for more carries this weekend – whether or not Watson can play.
 If the Cougars can open up their offense and create some meaningful separation, it’s not so difficult to imagine a world where Schlenbaker gets more reps and sets himself up for a bigger role down the road – this season or beyond.

 For WSU, that may take on more importance this weekend because Stanford figures to roll out the defense that thwarted the Cougars’ offense earlier in the season, the coverage-heavy scheme that only rushes three or more – “to try to take that old mold of some of the successes,” Dickert said.

 If that comes to pass, Washington State will need to run the ball effectively enough to force the Cardinal out of it.

 The Cougars have been here multiple times: How do they beat a defense that doesn’t respect their run game?
 The answer has always been to run the ball, but they haven’t done so on a consistent basis yet this season.